-For nonconvex functions, we no longer require Assumption \ref{asumpt1} of strong convexity and only require gradient Lipschitzness (Assumption \ref{asumpt1_nonconvex}).
-We also note that in this section, unlike the strongly convex case, we only present the $s$-time step convergence rates for the ALGORITHM RESIST and omit the $t$-time step convergence rates for brevity.
-The $t$-time step convergence rates can be easily recovered using elementary analysis, as done in Theorem \ref{maintheorempaper1}.
-We now analyze two particular cases of nonconvex functions.
+For nonconvex functions, we no longer require Assumption~\ref{asumpt1} of strong convexity and instead assume only gradient Lipschitz continuity (Assumption~\ref{asumpt1_nonconvex}).
+We also note that, in this section, unlike the strongly convex case, we present only the $s$-time scale convergence rates for RESIST and omit the $t$-time scale rates for brevity.
+The corresponding $t$-time scale results can be recovered using the same elementary arguments as in Theorem~\ref{maintheorempaper1}.
+We now analyze two specific classes of nonconvex functions.